Scent of a Woman (1992 film): Critical response

-As of 2025, the film holds an 82% approval rating on Rotten Tomatoes from 50 reviews.
+As of 2026, the film holds an 82% approval rating on review aggregator Rotten Tomatoes from 50 reviews.
 The site's consensus states: "It might soar on Al Pacino's performance more than the drama itself, but what a performance it is – big, bold, occasionally over-the-top, and finally giving the Academy pause to award the star his first Oscar."
-The film holds a score of 59 out of 100 on Metacritic, based on 14 critic reviews, indicating "mixed reviews".
+The film holds a score of 57 out of 100 on Metacritic, based on 52 critic reviews.
 Two critics criticized the film for its length.
-Varietys Todd McCarthy stated it "goes on nearly an hour too long".
+Varietys Todd McCarthy said it "goes on nearly an hour too long".
 Newsweeks David Ansen writes that the "two-character conceit doesn't warrant a two-and-a-half-hour running time".

 Accolades

 Al Pacino won an Academy Award for Best Actor, the first of his career after four previous nominations for Best Actor.
 It was his eighth overall nomination.
-Ovidio G. Assonitis, who had originated the project and chose to go uncredited on the final cut of the film, took out a full-page advert in Variety congratulating Tom Pollock, Universal Pictures, and Martin Brest for making the adaptation successful and praising Pacino on his Oscar win.
+Ovidio G. Assonitis, who had originated the project and chose to go uncredited on the final cut of the film, took out a full-page advert in Variety congratulating Tom Pollock, Universal Pictures and Martin Brest for making the adaptation successful and praising Pacino on his Oscar win.